Back to blog

 How to check if a proxy is working

-The simplest way to test proxy connection on Windows and macOS is to ping a host.
+To perform a proxy server test via Windows and macOS, you need to ping a host.
 Open a terminal and enter the following command:

 ping <proxy_host>